Rhythm-al-ism

 Rhythm-al-ism is the fourth studio album by American West Coast hip hop recording artist and producer DJ Quik, released on November 24, 1998, by Arista Records and was certified Gold by the RIAA on July 7, 1999.
 It peaked at number 63 on the US Billboard 200 chart.
 He recorded the album at Skip Sailor Recordings in Los Angeles, and worked with producer G-One.
-The album featured the singles "You'z a Ganxta", "Hand In Hand" featuring 2nd II None & El DeBarge, and "Down, Down, Down" featuring Suga Free, Mausberg (deceased) & AMG.
+The album featured the singles "You'z a Ganxta", "Hand In Hand" featuring 2nd II None & El DeBarge, and "Down, Down, Down" featuring Suga Free, Mausberg & AMG.

 Background and recording

 In an interview with Complex, DJ Quik spoke on the background and recording process of Rhythm-al-ism stating, “With the Rhythm-al-ism album, even though it didn't have a home because Profile Records was going through something and I was fighting them for back royalties and they had me on suspension because they didn't want to pay me.
 I understood, those were some big checks, I wouldn't want to pay DJ Quik either.
 "I think that's when I lost my rough edges, I lost the gangster and became like an R&B pretty boy.
 "The name Rhythm-al-ism alone tells you what I was doing.
 I was mixing up rhythms.
 I was meshing R&B with hip-hop and jazz.
 And a little bit of comedy".

 The cover art and some aspects of the album were inspired by L.A. rock band the Doors, confirmed by Quik himself via Instagram.